molloy-lab/TREE-QMC/README.md

         -w f: none fast
               Refines polytomies arbitrarily so faster algorithm can be used [(-n|--min) <float>]
-        Minimum value of input branch support (default: 0.0) [(-x|--max) <float>]
+        Minimum value of input branch support [(-x|--max) <float>]
-        Maximum value of input branch support (default: 1.0) [(-d|--default) <float>]
+        Maximum value of input branch support [(-d|--default) <float>]
-        Default branch support if not provided as input (default: 0.0) Default branch length if not provided as input is always 0.0 [(--norm_atax) <integer>]
+        Default branch support to use if branch input tree is missing support Default branch length is 0.0
+[(--norm_atax) <integer>]
         Normalization scheme for artificial taxa; see paper for details --norm_atax 0: none